 Once we’re done with check-in and our room was prepared, we went up and entered an artistically designed room.
 The different colors, textures, tiles, choice of furniture and touches of art, blended beautifully to create a cozy and interesting space to dwell in.
 There was a personalized letter for me by way of welcoming, aww.
 Over the next two nights, we were to have a restful time staying at this hotel.
 I imagined if I were to stay for more than a few nights, I’ll be a very happy digital nomad producing lots of work!

 The only, only ‘fault’ that I could find about the hotel was, the bed felt a little on the small side (and I’m already a slim, 5ft-tall lady).
-By the way, you can ask for firm pillows if you find them too soft for your liking!
+By the way, you can ask for firm pillows if you find the default ones too soft for your liking!

 – Location –